Board of Directors & Staff

 Operations Director

-Allison joined Gaining Ground in 2017.
+Allison (she/her) joined Gaining Ground in 2017.
 A farm field trip in third grade sparked her lifelong passion for sustainable agriculture, connecting to the land, and increasing equitable access to fresh, healthy food.
 She has worked on organic farms throughout the United States as well as in Wales, Ireland, Thailand and Australia.
 Allison currently directs Gaining Ground’s operations including partnerships and produce distributions.
 She worked previously at Chelsea Green Publishing and at several environmental non-profits, and holds a bachelor’s degree in environmental studies from Marlboro College in Vermont.
-In her free time, Allison enjoys gardening, hiking, and spending time with family and friends.
+In her free time, Allison enjoys gardening, hiking, and spending time with beloved family and friends.

 Jennifer Johnson